Vious/leetcode_practice/problem1-50/ReadMe.md

 ## Part2
 Part2 marks the code for Problem 6.
-(Zigzag Conversion) to problem ...
+(Zigzag Conversion) to Problem 7.
+(Reverse Integer)...

 For P6.
 (Zigzag Conversion), write the index of each zigzag converted string, assume the numrows = 1, we can find that the index goes from 0123210123...
 Therefore, I use map to map each character into specitic rows, and use iterator to combine them together.
 Another solution would be directly assigning the char into specific index of zigzag converted results' string.

+For P7.
+(Reverse Integer), note that the system does not allow us to use 64-bits long integer.
+- One thing to note is that we may get runtime error, a trick to avoid is by checking the value > INT32_MAX / 10 or value < INT32_MIN / 10.